-But in our opinion the other spots on this northern part of the island have much better snorkeling.
+But in our opinion other spots on this northern part of the island have much better snorkeling, like Catalina Cove and Arashi Beach.
 Though we did see many schools of fish, and there are some rocks along shore to see a few sponges and feather duster worms, the rest of the area is a sandy bottom with some seaweed.

 Unfortunately we had terrible visibility.
 There was an algae bloom and it was floating in the water and stuck to all the surfaces.
 Hopefully this is not the case during your visit.